ModelEarth/community/projects/ux/README.md

 Here’s an <a href="https://last-airbender-api.herokuapp.com/">Airbender API</a> you can use to relate the four “nation” categories to characters.<br><br>

 Get creative!
-Explore other movie/book themes and share how impact awareness could be an integral part of all forms of news and entertainment.
+Explore other movie/book themes and share how impact awareness could be an integral part of multiple forms of  entertainment.

 </div><br>